jaantollander/masters-thesis/content/20_background.md

 We must specify the resources we request and limits for them.

 *Slurm* is a workload manager for Linux clusters [@slurmdocs].
+Unlike Lustre, Slurm operates in the user-space, not in the kernel space.
 These computing resources include nodes, cores, memory, and time.
 The access to the resources may be exclusive or nonexclusive, depending on the configuration.
 We refer to such a resource allocation as a *job* in a job script.